Everglades National Park Crowd Forecast

 Set your date and priorities to estimate the crowd level for Everglades National Park, see the best time to arrive, and find quieter days nearby.
 This is a planning estimate, not live data.

-For Everglades National Park on Saturday, June 6, 2026, the estimated crowd level is 5/10 (moderate).
-June is generally a quieter month for Everglades National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.
+For Everglades National Park on Saturday, July 4, 2026, the estimated crowd level is 8/10 (high).
+July is generally a quieter month for Everglades National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Best time to go